All Episodes

 This is the exact kind of thing Obama does that we're trying to oppose here.

-He can't go tell private businesses what to do, and you people shouldn't be applauding it, is what they say.
+He can't go tell private visitors what to do, and you people shouldn't be applauding it, is what they say.

-I mean, if he can go tell Ford that they can't move, and the Oreo people that he's never gonna eat an Oreo if they do move, what if he goes and tells some company to move?
+I mean, if he can go tell Ford that they can't move and the Oreo people that he's never going to eat an Oreo if they do move, what if he goes and tells some company to move?

 We don't want presidents to have this kind of power.

-That's one of the dangers having somebody like Obama is that if we don't get rid of all the executive power Obama used, we're gonna be in trouble.
+One of the dangers of having somebody like Obama is that if we don't get rid of all the executive power Obama used, we're going to be in trouble.

 If we just try to use that power for our own purposes, we've lost anyway.

-Once once this kind of because human beings are human beings, and if if they're not particularly loyal to the Constitution, hell with it, power is power.
+We ought go back to proper separation of powers and fix this the right way rather than it is a problem, by the way, once this kind of because human beings are human beings, and if they're not particularly loyal to the Constitution, hell with it, power is power.

-And and getting rid of power, a lot of people don't do that.
+And getting rid of power, a lot of people don't do that.

 There aren't very many people who willingly give away power or share it, except the Republicans.